bd6981/crud/README.md

 Postman is a great tool that I hope you use all the time.

-### Testing with Postman
+### Sending Data with Postman

 1. Launch Postman.
-2. Enter the URL into the bar at the top of the screen.
+2. Enter `localhost:8080/api/bookmarks` into the bar at the top of the screen.
 3. Click on headers and add the following...
    > ![Postman POST header config](./images/postRequestHeader.png)
 4. Then, click on the body tab, select the `raw` radio button, and enter